meltano/meltano/docs/src/tutorials/create-custom-transforms-and-models.md

 ## Adding Custom Models

 In order to access the newly transformed data from the Analyze Section in Meltano UI, a `table.m5o` file, which defines the available columns and aggregates for each table should be created.
 A `model.m5o` file for representing how the tables are connected is also required.
 The files will be stored in the `model/` directory.
-For more details on how `.m5o` files are structured, please refer to [Meltano Models](https://www.meltano.com/docs/architecture.html#meltano-model) and [concepts related to Meltano Models](https://www.meltano.com/docs/concepts.html).
+For more details on how `.m5o` files are structured, please refer to the documentation on [Meltano Models](https://www.meltano.com/docs/architecture.html#meltano-model).

 Account Category Table
 `sfdc-project/model/account_category.table.m5o`